alikefia/waypoint-plugin-examples/template/README.md

 1. **Release** - This phase creates a new GitHub release containing the built plugin.
 It is triggered when pushing tags which starting with `v`, for example `v0.1.0`.

-You can enable this action by clicking on the `Actions` tab in your GitHub repository and enabling GitHub Actions.
+To enable this action click on the `Actions` tab in your GitHub repository and click enable GitHub Actions for this repository.